GNOME/libsoup/docs/reference/migrating-from-libsoup-2.md

 In libsoup 2 there was an attempt at making various APIs of the library thread-safe.
 However this was never well tested, maintained, or documented.

-In libsoup 3 it now behaves in line with other GObject libraries.
+libsoup 3 was initially designed to behave in line with other GObject libraries.
 Once you create a [class@Session] all usage of that session must happen on the same thread.
-You may create separate sessions per thread but in most use-cases you should be using the async APIs which handle non-blocking IO for you.
+However, in version 3.2 thread safety support was introduced again, with the same approach as libsoup2.